-The final dossier should include any department or college committee evaluation reports, letters from chair to dean and dean to Provost, and any appeals letters.
+The candidate's electronic folder should include any department or college committee evaluation reports, letters from chair to dean and dean to Provost, and any appeals letters.
 University policy mandates that no extraneous letters or materials be included.

-Copies of the initial letter of appointment to the university and the results of probationary reviews must be included for candidates for mandatory review.
-Non-mandatory review candidates should include documentation of their previous promotions.
+Copies of the initial letter of appointment to the university and the results of probationary reviews must be included in the candidate's electronic folder for candidates for mandatory review.
+For non-mandatory review candidates', documentation of their previous promotions should be included.